(357).Start a Community Radio Station

 With the advent of digital technologies, most studios use a combination of traditional analogue equipment and newer digital technologies.
 For example, most have at least some digital components, like a CD player, used in tandem with analaogue equipment like cassette player/recorders; others use a lot of digital equipment, including computers, mini disc and digital mixers.
 In general, analogue and digital equipment can be used together.

 In many cases, digital components have replaced similar analogue equipment.
 For example, CD is replacing records, mini disc and to a lesser extent DAT, is replacing cassette and open 1/4 inch tape recorders, also known as spool.
 The most important addition of digital technologies is the computer, used primarily for digital editing and which can complement or replace many pieces of equipment.
+How is a good location chosen?

 Choosing locations for studios and transmission systems are very important.
 Poor choices can mean ineffective signals, low community participation and/or costly relocations in the future.